-13.2.2.2 Fan groups have switch and distribution cabinets, which apart from the electrical supply installations also contain control, switching and regulating arrangements for the associated fans, electrical air heaters, air coolers, NBC protection units or dampers of the corresponding damage control zone.
+13.2.2.2 Fan groups have switch and distribution cabinets, which apart from the electrical supply installations also contain control, switching and regulating arrangements for the associated fans,

 The required components shall be grouped to form functional units and arranged in withdrawable units/ modules.
 Withdrawable units with the same function must be interchangeable.